IIIF/api/source/api/presentation/2.0/index.md

     * A content resource _MUST_ have an id unless it is embedded in the response, and it _MUST_ be the http[s] URI at which the resource is published.

 @type
-:   The type of the resource, either manifest/sequence/canvas or drawn from a list of high level content types such as image, text or audio.
+:   The type of the resource, drawn from this specification or a list of high level content types such as image, text or audio.

     Usage:
     {: .usage}
     * All resources _MUST_ have a type specified.

 format
-:   The more specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
-This is important for distinguishing, for example, text in XML from plain text.
+:   The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
+This is important for distinguishing text in XML from plain text, for example.

     Usage:
     {: .usage}